r3lativo/nn_experiment/README.md

-# Implementing a Neural Network from Scrath - Experimenting
+# Implementing a Neural Network from Scratch - Experimenting

 This experiment is based on [this blog post](https://dennybritz.com/posts/wildml/implementing-a-neural-network-from-scratch/) and is a part of a report for a ML for NLP course at the University of Trento, CIMeC.